-Methi ka paratha here is a punjabi style recipe and I have used fresh methi leaves here but, dried leaves also called as kasuri methi too can be used to make these parathas.
+Methi ka paratha here is a Punjabi style recipe and I have used fresh methi leaves here but, dried leaves also called Kasuri methi too can be used to make these parathas.

 Methi recipes are so healthy and one should include methi leaves in any form in diet and try out methi recipes such as methi roti, methi paratha, methi thepla etc for breakfast recipes...
 Methi is best for those suffering from diabetes.

 Methi is a rarely used green leafy vegetable and it is generally used for toppings and not as a main ingredient but, methi should be made in every form be it in rice or curry form.